cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 It routes requests arriving on `/` to the given handler.
 Handlers receive a `RoutingContext` object.
 This handler is quite similar to the code we had before, and it’s quite normal as it manipulates the same type of object: `HttpServerResponse`.

-Let’s now have a look to the rest of the code:
+Let’s now have a look at the rest of the code:

 ```java
 //...